-There’s no doubt that a seamless customer experience creates a loyal and repeat customer.
+There’s no doubt that a seamless customer experience creates a loyal and repeat customer using customer journey mapping.
 Digital transformations can completely alter your client journey and overall experience.

 Most businesses today are going through a digital transformation on some level, and it’s all with the purpose of refining how your customers can interact with your business.
 However, successful digital transformations aren’t easy to pull off without factual data and a knowledgeable development team.

 Before you begin your transformation expedition, it’s essential that you truly understand what the customer journey encompasses to stop losing customers to start-ups.
 In short, the stages of every customer journey, which differ according to persona and goals, follow the same general formula.